Rajat07/in_app_purchase/README.md

 * checkSandboxReceipt is used to send receipt-data in sandboxing environment.
 * checkPurchaseReceipt is used to send receipt-data in production environment.
-* Response is Net::HTTP object.
-Obtain data by JSON parsing the response body.
+* Response is hash object containing the status of receipt.
+* In case of request failure, response is Fail.